Silvio Berlusconi: 2008 electoral victory

 In the snap elections held on 13–14 April 2008, this coalition won against Walter Veltroni's centre-left coalition in both houses of the Italian Parliament.
 In the 315-member Senate of the Republic, Berlusconi's coalition won 174 seats to Veltroni's 134.
 In the lower house, Berlusconi's conservative bloc led by a margin of 9% of the vote: 46.5% (344 seats) to 37.5% (246 seats).
 Berlusconi capitalised on discontent over the nation's stagnating economy and the unpopularity of Prodi's government.
 His declared top priorities were to remove piles of rubbish from the streets of Naples and to improve the state of the Italian economy, which had under-performed the rest of the eurozone for years.
 He also said he was open to working with the opposition, and pledged to fight tax avoidance and tax evasion, reform the judicial system and reduce public debt.
 He intended to reduce the number of cabinet ministers to 12.
 Berlusconi and his ministers (Berlusconi IV Cabinet) were sworn in on 8 May 2008.

-On 21 November 2008, the National Council of Forza Italia, chaired by Alfredo Biondi and attended by Berlusconi himself, dissolved Forza Italia and established the PdL, whose inauguration took place on 27 March 2009, the 15th anniversary of Berlusconi's first electoral victory.
+On 21 November 2008, the National Council of Forza Italia dissolved Forza Italia and established the PdL, whose inauguration took place on 27 March 2009, the 15th anniversary of Berlusconi's first electoral victory.

 While Forza Italia had never held a formal party congress to formulate its rules, procedures, and democratic balloting for candidates and issues, (since 1994 three party conventions of Forza Italia have been held, all of them resolving to support Berlusconi and reelecting him by acclamation) on 27 March 2009, at the foundation congress of the PdL political movement the statute of the new party was subject to a vote of approval.
 On 5,820 voting delegates, 5,811 voted in favour, 4 against and 5 abstained.
 During that political congress Berlusconi was elected as chairman of the PdL by a show of hands.
 According to the official minutes of the congress the result favoured Berlusconi, with 100 per cent of the delegates voting for him.